-The research investigated the nature of word knowledge construct in an EFL context, examining the hierarchical acquisition of word knowledge dimensions and their relationship model.
-The results showed that word knowledge dimensions were interrelated and were acquired at different rates.
-Specifically, it was shown that receptive knowledge of a dimension is easier to be known before its productive knowledge.
-Additionally, the hierarchical patterns of the IS results indicated that all dimensions of reception did not need to be mastered before knowing the dimensions of production.
+The research investigated the nature of word knowledge construct in an EFL context, examining the hierarchical acquisition of word knowledge aspects and their relationship model.
+The results showed that word knowledge aspects were interrelated and were acquired at different rates.
+Specifically, it was shown that receptive knowledge of an aspect is easier to be known before its productive knowledge.
+Additionally, the hierarchical patterns of the IS results indicated that all aspects of reception did not need to be mastered before knowing the aspects of production.
 Furthermore, the SEM results indicated that the receptive-productive process was fundamental to the conceptualization of word knowledge.
-The present findings establish the interrelatedness of word knowledge dimensions and reinforce previous claims that the various word dimensions are acquired according to an incremental continuum (e.g., González-Fernández & Schmitt, 2019; Hayashi & Murphy, 2011; Henriksen, 1999; Laufer & Goldstein, 2004; Nation, 2013; Nontasee & Sukying, 2021; Schmitt & Meara, 1997; Sukying & Nontasee, 2022; Zhong, 2018).
-This research implies a new insight into word knowledge acquisition of Thai EFL students by suggesting the hierarchical acquisition of word knowledge and the model of the relationships between the various word dimensions.
+The present findings establish the interrelatedness of word knowledge aspects and reinforce previous claims that the various word aspects are acquired according to an incremental continuum (e.g., González-Fernández & Schmitt, 2020; Hayashi & Murphy, 2011; Henriksen, 1999; Laufer & Goldstein, 2004; Nation, 2013; Nontasee & Sukying, 2021; Schmitt & Meara, 1997; Sukying & Nontasee, 2022; Zhong, 2018).
+This research implies a new insight into word knowledge acquisition of Thai EFL students by suggesting the hierarchical acquisition of word knowledge and the model of the relationships between the various word aspects.

 LIMITATIONS AND RECOMMENDATION

-This research provides empirical evidence for the multi-construct nature of word knowledge acquisition in Thai EFL students.
+This research provides significantevidence for the multi-construct nature of word knowledge acquisition in Thai EFL students.
 Notably, the research examined students of only one L1; therefore, it is unclear whether the results can be generalized to other EFL students.
-Second, participants with a wide range of educational levels, such as primary, high school, and university students, should be included in future studies to better understand the roles of word dimensions in particular contexts.
+Second, participants with a wide range of educational levels, such as primary, high school, and university students, should be incorporated into further research to better comprehend the roles of word aspects in particular contexts.
 This research is also restricted to a cross-sectional research design, and a longitudinal research design may provide a better description of the nature of vocabulary knowledge acquisition and development.
-Future studies should also measure all 18 dimensions of word knowledge.
-Other instruments based on qualitative methodologies, such as observation, questionnaires, and interviews, should be applied to ensure the reliability and validity of the data and gather additional information on vocabulary acquisition.
-Finally, the tests used here were devised for the precise research aims of this research; hence, further studies should ensure that the content of the tests and the tests themselves are adjusted to the particular research setting.
+Further research should also measure all aspects of word knowledge in Nation’s (2013) framework.
+Other instruments based on qualitative methodologies, such as observation, questionnaires, and interviews, should be applied to certify the reliability and validity of the data and gather supplementary information on vocabulary acquisition (e.g., the interview may help to gain insightful information to explain more clearly how various aspects are prioritized and learned before others by learners).
+Finally, the tests used here were devised for the precise research aims of this research; hence, further researchshould verify that the test content and the test itself are adjusted to the specific research setting.

 REFERENCES